luisgcode/freelance-repo-track/projects/2025/neurovet.cl/README.md

 - Adding customized code to fix all the problems related to the header and slider revolution plugin.
 - Finished the hero section, working on the schedules section

+### 22-06-2025

+- Install and configuration Bookly plugin, collecting client's information for schedules.
+- Set up gateway payment for book appointments
+- Change of Accent color decision along with the client, explaining why this new accent color is a good fit, more neutral and work better with the brand's main color